TomShacham/shacks/README.md

     + no reflection; no magic; no DI framework; small well-tested codebase
     + symmetrical client and server (ie same interface)
     + immutable http message objects as close to wire format as possible
-    + start/stop server in one line of code and just a few ms startup time
+    + start/stop server in one line of code
+    + server starts up in milliseconds (unlike heavy frameworks)
     + test in-memory or over the wire (so can easily build a fast test suite)
+    + type-safe routing with minimal extra syntax

 Design choices: